jorgemf/kaggle_redefining_cancer_treatment/README.md

 The first RNN model we are going to test is a basic RNN model with 3 layers of 200 GRU cells each layer

-We train the model for 20 epochs with a batch size of 24 and a learning rate of 0.001 with 0.85 decay every 1000 steps.
+We train the model for 10 epochs with a batch size of 24 and a learning rate of 0.001 with 0.85 decay every 1000 steps.
+With these parameters some models we tested overfitted between epochs 11 and 15.
 These parameters are used in the rest of the deep learning models.

 We use this model to test how the length of the sequences affect the performance.
 We test sequences with the first 1000, 2000, 3000, 5000 and 10000 words.
 We want to check whether adding the last part, what we think are the conclusions of the paper, makes any improvements, so we also tested this model with the first and last 3000 words.